Data Up to Date as of:

 - Chemicals in Meat Cooked at High Temperatures and Cancer Risk.
 National Cancer Institute.

-- ACS Guidelines on Nutrition and Physical Activity for Cancer Prevention.
+- ACS Guideline on Nutrition and Physical Activity for Cancer Prevention.
 American Cancer Society.

 - Diet and Physical Activity: What’s the Cancer Connection?
 American Cancer Society.